IBM/cognos-analytics-with-watson-studio/README.md

 #### Spiral visualization to show main drivers to determine credit risk

-Our first visualizaation we will be a spiral which will rank how important each of the drivers are in determining credit risk.
+Our first visualization we will be a spiral which will rank how important each of the drivers are in determining credit risk.

 Select the `PredictedRisk` field in the `german_credit_risk_new_apps_scored` file in the data source list and drag it onto the canvas.